 Yes, yes, yes.
 I know your logo is a red strawberry on a lime background, but don’t mimic these colors on your blog pages.
 A lime green background with red text or vice versa is just going to be too hard on the eyes.

-Same goes for any highlighted text or link colors, make sure its easily visible and not garish.
+The same goes for any highlighted text or link colors, make sure it is easily visible and not garish.
 The aim is to provide a pleasant reading experience for your site guests.
 Not to make their retinas ache.

 Tips for Gifs and Animations